BYRIO/krita-webdoc-zh/KritaFAQ.rst

    OBS, so capture the whole desktop instead of attempting to capture only Krita.

-*For Krita 3.3 or later:* You might be able to work around by using the ANGLE renderer instead of native OpenGL.
+You might also be able to work around the problem by using the ANGLE renderer instead of native OpenGL.

 Where are the configuration files stored?
 -----------------------------------------